TL-System/plato/docs/Running.md

 ```

 After the job is done, use `exit` at the command to relinquish the job allocation.

+**Note:** On Compute Canada, if there are issues in the code that prevented it from running to completion, the two most possible reasons are:

+* Out of CUDA memory.

+  Solution: Request another type of GPU with more memory or decrease the number of clients selected in each round (with *client simulation mode* on) / max_concurrency / batch_size, etc.

+* The time that a client waits for the server to respond before disconnecting is too short.
+This could happen especially when training with large neural network models.
+If you get an `AssertionError` saying that there are not enough launched clients for the server to select, this could be the reason.
+But make sure you first check if it is because out of CUDA memory.

+  Solution: Add `ping_timeout` under `server` in your configuration file.
+Now the default value is 20 (seconds).
+You could specify a larger number.

+  I find that to run with the CIFAR-10 dataset, ResNet-18 model, and selected 10 clients per round, `ping_timeout` needs to be 120.
+Consider an even larger number if you run with larger models and more clients.

 ### Removing the Python virtual environment